WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 ## Changelog

+- **1.5.7**: Fixed movement when inside a house and added compatibility with Title Edit plugin
 - **1.5.6**: Increased distance thresholds for additional entrance interaction
 - **1.5.5**: Reverted distance thresholds for "Voyage Control Panel" and "Summoning Bell" interactions
 - **1.5.4**: Updated distance thresholds for object interactions and fixed logging for submersible enabling